 What this means for our customers

 Where will this journey take us next?
 Our long-term focus is on making our sustainable principles available not just to us, but to our customers too.
 We are quite far ‘upstream’ in the supply chain, and as much as 90% of our associated emissions occur ‘downstream’ in the form of our customers using our products.

 Our efforts to reduce these emissions fall under two categories: technology and co-operation.
 As for the former, we have managed to electrify 90% of our truck fleet, and counting.
 Our Stage 5 motor has no particulate emissions.
 We are growing the scope and availability of our fuel cell offering, which has the potential to be completely emissions-free when renewably sourced hydrogen is used.

 When it comes to co-operation, we see ourselves as a trusted partner for both our suppliers and customers, aligning their sustainability journey with ours.
 We have trained thousands of drivers, allowing them to use vehicles more efficiently and consume less power.
 And we meet with our own suppliers every year, jointly coming up with new ideas to lessen our environmental impact.

 If sustainability is a journey, then we will accelerate fastest along that journey when we work together, sharing insights and innovations.
 After all, no single entity can redesign a whole supply chain – but together, we have that power.
 Whether you have high targets or are only at the beginning of your sustainability journey, I’m sure there is a way we can support each other.
-If you’re interested in finding out, all you need to do is get in touch.
+Read the latest on our journey or get in touch.